DajanPlackovic/frankenstannn/README.md

 ### Content

+- The genre breakdown of Igorr's style in README taken from [Wikipedia article on Igorr.](https://en.wikipedia.org/wiki/Igorrr)
 - The text for the Home page was taken from Wikipedia Article A
 - Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)